You don’t have to carry this alone

 • Feeling isolated in ways that are hard to explain

-If someone in your life is living with a life‑limiting illness, you may already be grieving — the person as they were, the future you imagined, or the sense of certainty you once held.
+Not all grief begins after death.
+If someone you love is living with a life-limiting illness, you may already be grieving the person as they were, the future you had pictured, or the sense of certainty you once held.

-Therapy can offer a place to pause in the midst of uncertainty — somewhere you do not have to be the strong one.
+Anticipatory grief can be confusing and isolating.
+The person is still here, and yet something has already changed.
+Therapy can offer a place to pause — somewhere you do not have to be the strong one.

-Pet Loss Counselling
+Pet Loss

 The death of a pet can be devastating.

-Identity Loss and Life Transitions
+Identity, Loss, and Life Transitions

 Grief is not only about who or what has gone.